 How to Trim Overgrown Dog Nails

 Look, it happens, I know!
-You have every intention of trimming your dog’s nails weekly, but other things pop up.
+You have every intention of trimming your dog’s nails weekly, but other things pop up and proper dog grooming chores can get put off.
 And soon, you look down and notice long, curved daggers sticking out from your dog’s paw.
 Well, it’s time to address your dog’s long nails.
 Overgrown dog nails are extremely painful for your dog and it will only get worse if you don’t trim them soon.

 Dog nails become overgrown for two reasons: dogs hate having their nails trimmed or the pet owners haven’t trimmed them.

 If Your Dog Hates Nail Trims

 If your dog hates nail trims, then check out this series on teaching dogs to tolerate nail trims.
 Please don’t force your dog to endure this process.
 It will only worsen his fear, which makes it more difficult the next time you trim his nails.
 Practice each dog nail trimming session with lots of rewards.
 Within a week, you’ll be clipping your dog’s nails back.